DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Tests Can Vary

 The test most people are familiar with is the “puff test,” which is a basic glaucoma screening test to estimate your eye pressure.
 The normal range of pressure is 12 to 22 millimeters of mercury (or mmHg).
 However, as previously mentioned, eye pressure is unique to each patient.
-If your results don’t fall within what is considered a normal range, then your doctor more than likely moves on to other glaucoma tests to fully evaluate the health and functioning of your optic nerve, as well as to get a more accurate pressure reading.
+If your results don’t fall within what is considered a normal range, then your ophthalmologist or New York optometrist more than likely moves on to other glaucoma tests to fully evaluate the health and functioning of your optic nerve, as well as to get a more accurate pressure reading.
 Other tests include:

 - Tonometry, which measures inner eye pressure using eye numbing drops